Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Keep Your Dog in Your Tent at Night

-5. Make Sure All Food and Garbage is Sealed and Out of Reach
+5. Make Sure All Food and Garbage Is Sealed and Out of Reach

 For experienced backpackers, this is common knowledge to prevent bear encounters, but it also helps keep wolves away: don’t be messy with your food or garbage (or even chewing gum).
 Keep all food and garbage contained inside a bag after you set up camp.
-Before you go to sleep for the night, take that bag and tie it up high in a tree or large rock, out of reach from bears and wolves.
-This can be done by flinging a long rope or string up around a branch, then pulling up with the other end and securing it on a heavy rock.
+Before you go to sleep for the night, take that bag and tie it up high in a tree or large rock, out of reach from bears and wolves and away from your sleeping area.

-6. If Your Dog is Attacked, Carry Bear Spray
+6. If Your Dog Is Attacked, Carry Bear Spray

 How do you stop a wolf while it’s attacking or pursuing your dog?
 You will have to prepare ahead of time by bringing bear spray (which, of course, helps stop bears, too).
-Bear spray is similar to pepper spray, it contains a highly concentrated amount of pepper or capsaicin compounds.
-Spraying bear spray at the attack will put a stop to it.
-Even though your dog will need some time to recover from it, the spray is not deadly, and you may have just saved your dog’s life if you stopped a wolf or bear from attacking your dog.
+Bear spray contains a highly concentrated amount of pepper or capsaicin compounds.

 divider-paw